felixge/godrone/docs/user/faq.rst

 Where can I get the source code?
 --------------------------------

-The source code is available on GitHub. https://github.com/felixge/godrone
+The source code is available on GitHub: https://github.com/felixge/godrone

 What license is GoDrone released under?
 ---------------------------------------